ekliao/EricLiaoDigitalGarden/src/site/notes/LiquidText.md

 So, I'm officially excited about reading and note-taking in LQ again!
 This time, with a lot more knowledge about note-taking tools and techniques in general and OB in particular, I am appreciating LQ more.

+A timely decision: I just ordered the critically acclaimed Nuphy wireless keyboard that supports up to four devices at once.
+When I can type as fast on the iPad as I can on Mac, I'll definitely love the iPad's uniqueness in multi-mode input combining the Pencil and keyboard.

 As an aside: I should question whether I have mistreated MarginNote in the same way.
 After all, I spent just as much to buy it.
 Cost is no issue at this point.
 But if I neglect MN based on my faulty memory, it would be such a pity.